- Quality Faculty

-An undergraduate education in physics leads naturally into a wide range of professions: physics, engineering, biology, medicine, patent law -- even politics, as exemplified by New Jersey's own Congressman Rush Holt.
+An undergraduate education in physics leads naturally into a wide range of professions: physics, engineering, biology, medicine, patent law -- even politics, as exemplified by Angela Merkel, Steve Chu, Rush Holt, and Ashton Carter.
 Almost every technical field draws strongly on physics for its underlying theory and experimental techniques.

 - Individual Attention

 Princeton has an excellent faculty-student ratio in physics: it's only slightly less than one-to-one!
 This has a particularly positive effect on junior and senior independent work.

 The department has an excellent record of involving interested students in research, both during the academic year and through summer jobs.
 It is not uncommon for senior theses to spring from summer work.

 There is a strong commitment to teaching at all levels in the department.
 We have multiple tracks for introductory physics and a curriculum of more advanced courses that will serve you well whether you are aiming for graduate school in physics, or have a pre-med orientation, or intend to go into business, industry, or public affairs.

 All these are good reasons; but the best reason to get an undergraduate degree in physics is because you enjoy it and you want to learn the subject.
 Here's a small sample of what you might find out in the course of four years in our department:

 - Why do most metals superconduct at very low temperatures?

 - What does the "collapse of the wave function" have to do with quantum measurement?

 - What does it mean to say that an electron has spin 1/2?